exaV/screeps-kotlin-starter/README.md

 ### Code upload

 Deployment is automated with gradle.
-The branch `kotlin-start` is used by default, [make sure it exists](https://support.screeps.com/hc/en-us/articles/203852251-New-feature-code-branches).
+The branch `kotlin-start` is used by default, [make sure it exists on the server](https://support.screeps.com/hc/en-us/articles/203852251-New-feature-code-branches) (it will fail silently otherwise).

 Credentials must be provided in a `gradle.properties` file in the root folder of the project.